unic0rn9k/slas/tests/README.md

 `cargo test -p tests` and `cargo bench -p tests` respectively, in the repository root.

-If you want to compare performance of slas and [ndarray](https://lib.rs/ndarray) you can run
+If you want to compare performance of slas, [ndarray](https://lib.rs/ndarray) and [nalgebra](https://nalgebra.org) you can run

-`cargo bench -j8 -p tests --features tests/vsndarray`
+`cargo bench -j8 -p tests --features tests/versus`

 # Results and comparing with ndarray